 The "NIXLE" Community Information Service allows us to create and send messages to subscribers instantly via text message, and/or email.
-We encourage all members of the campus community to enroll in "NIXLE."
+All members of the larger campus community are encouraged to enroll in "NIXLE."
 To receive emergency notification messages via "NIXLE", please text ECCPD to 888777 (no dashes) to subscribe.
 After you subscribe, you will receive a confirmation message.
 Messages will be sent in cases of emergencies, emergency drills and/or for select timely warnings (safety advisory).
 There is no cost to subscribe but standard text/messaging/call rates may apply.